East Cambridgeshire: Governance

 East Cambridgeshire District Council provides district-level services.
 County-level services are provided by Cambridgeshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

-The Conservatives had been elected with a majority of the seats at the 2023 election.
-The council went under no overall control following a change in allegiance in August 2024, which left the Conservatives with exactly half the council's seats.
-The Conservatives continue to form the council's administration by virtue of holding the chair's casting vote.
+The Conservatives were elected with a majority of the seats at the 2023 election.
+The council temporarily came under no overall control following a change in allegiance in August 2024, with the Conservative administration relying on the casting vote of the Chair, but returned to a Conservative majority in June 2026 following a councillor leaving the Liberal Democrats and subsequently joining the Conservative Group.

-The Liberal Democrats and the Independent councillor have sat together as the Liberal Democrat and Independent Group since November 2024.
+The opposition Liberal Democrats and the Independent councillor have sat together as the Liberal Democrat and Independent Group since November 2024.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: